at-cg/MMC/README.md

 MMC
 =
 MMC is an open-source program for parallel disk-based counting of window and universe minimizers from (possibly gzipped) FASTQ/FASTA files.
-Given parameters k, and w (default w = k) or δ (default δ = 0.2),  MMC samples minimizers and computes their frequency in a fast and memory efficient manner.
-Many applications (such as GWAS, de novo genome size estimation, etc.) that require counts of all k-mers in a given sequencing dataset, can be performed using a fraction of time and memory by using only the minimizer statistics.
-MMC has been built on top of [KMC3](https://github.com/refresh-bio/KMC).
+Given parameters k, and w (for window minimizers) or δ (for universe minimizers),  MMC samples minimizers and computes their frequency in a fast and memory efficient manner.
+Many applications that require counts of k-mers in a given sequencing dataset (such as GWAS, de novo genome size estimation, etc.), can be performed much faster in lesser memory, using only the minimizer statistics.
+MMC has been built on top of [KMC3](https://github.com/refresh-bio/KMC) using C++.

 Installation